aa0aaa/CharonIG/README.md

 To Run This in Termux

-• apt update
+• pkg update

-• apt upgrade
+• pkg upgrade

 • pkg install git